 So Much to See & Do in Chicago

 Through work and on my own, I got out and rollerbladed, went sailing on Lake Michigan, went standup paddle-boarding in the Lake, bicycled hundreds of miles on bike lanes, paths, and trails all over the city and beyond.

 I tried trapeze.
-I rode in a helicopter 2-3 times over the skyline and in a four-seater prop plane across the lake.
-On the river, I’ve kayaked, taken numerous Chicago Architecture Foundation boat tours, dinner cruises, and even slept overnight in one of the river’s bridge houses.
+I rode in a helicopter two to three times over the skyline and in a four-seater prop plane across the lake.
+On the river, I’ve kayaked, taken countless Chicago Architecture Foundation boat tours, dinner cruises, and even slept overnight in one of the river’s bridge houses.
 I’ve taken one-off classes in glass blowing, mosaics, rock climbing, sushi-rolling, knife skills, and other random cooking classes.

 For more, check out my post on all the outdoor activities in Chicago.

 Classes in Chicago